Stress and flares: What you should know

 Research has also shown that your individual personality may influence disease activity, and your individual personality traits can also play a role in your immunological reaction to stress—and how well you cope.
 So it’s important to recognize how you deal with stress, and take steps to keep it in check.

 “Recognize that there are certain coping strategies that are helpful for managing stressors that are in your control,” says Riehl.
 Start with these steps:

-5. Know when to reach out for additional help.
-If you’re still having trouble managing the more emotional effects of stress or the emotional toll of living with a chronic disease like IBD, “That can be addressed with a psychologist or a mental health provider if you feel like you’re not getting everything you need through your support system,” adds Riehl.
+5. Know when to reach out for additional help: If you’re still having trouble managing the stress or the emotional toll of living with a chronic disease like IBD, you should see a GI Behavioral Health Provider who can help you reduce your stress by using belly breathing techniques, meditation, making lifestyle changes, and more.